I was in in the country visiting my mother when I first heard him. Yes (you read it right) heard him.

 My heart bled.
 I could not understand his parents.
 Monday has only one brother and worth every cent his parents were paying to send him to school.
 If he is mine, I will do anything to be sure that he got the best education I can afford.
 But then again who am I to say?
 I didn’t know the reasons why he was in that situation and probably I will never know.

 The last thing I heard about him was from my mother.
-She told me he didn’t go to college and he was working somewhere in in the city.
+She told me he didn’t go to college and he was working somewhere in the city.
 I can’t help it, but I find it a waste.
 A waste of a bright mind, and a wonderful kid…

 Fast forward to present time:

 I got him on the phone the other day (I didn’t know how he got my number and I didn’t ask) the first thing he told me is this: “I’m not a kid anymore.”
 Which puzzled me.
 He said he was calling to tell me that he graduated from college and now a certified civil engineer.
 He even sent me a graduation picture.
 He changed.
-Gone is the little boy looks, replaced by a young man carrying a bit of extra pounds especially in the middle.
+Gone is the little boy looks, replaced by a young man carrying a few extra pounds especially in the middle.
 He resembles his father.
 Something I never thought possible.
 He invited me to see him if ever I ‘m in the country and provided me with home address and cell number.
 He told me it’s so delicious to be grown up.
 I don’t know what he means by that.
 I purposely lost the information he gave me.
 I find that although we cannot outrun the past, we cannot possibly go back there expecting to find everything untouched…